 - And so much more!

-How to Assemble This Sandwich
+How To Assemble This Sandwich

 Full details are in the recipe card below, but here are the basics:

-- Spread mayo on on toasted bread.
+- Spread mayonnaise on one side of the toasted bread.

-- Then, add cooked chicken.
+- Add cooked chicken.

 - Next layer on that crispy prosciutto.